Introduction to Public Policy

 Full course description

-Introduction to Public Policy introduces participants to a wide range of content, from the structures of the U.S. government to the factors that influence policymaking.
-Participants examine theories of political engagement, policy design, legislative strategy and policy implementation.
+Introduction to Public Policy introduces learners to a wide range of content, from the structures of the U.S. government to the factors that influence policymaking.
+Learners examine theories of political engagement, policy design, legislative strategy and policy implementation.
 Emphasis is placed on health care policies and the role of the nursing profession in the policy process.

 Course Objectives